liferay/liferay-docs/develop/tutorials/articles/130-web-services/04-liferay-websocket-whiteboard.markdown

 Since WebSockets are ubiquitous throughout the web and in all modern browsers, you need a way to register new WebSocket endpoints in @product@.
 The *Liferay WebSocket Whiteboard* lets you define new WebSocket endpoints as regular OSGi services.
 This tutorial shows you how to do this.
-Onwards!
+Onward!

 ## Configuring a Non-Liferay OSGi Container [](id=configuring-a-non-liferay-osgi-container)